Rocco Pugliese was a young

 prevented from giving a speech in Palmi, causing a short circuit

-on the power grid and pushing him to give up the event for safety
+on the power grid and pushing him first to to stop outside the

 that had a so big attendance, that the authorities did not dare